 This is one of the most well-known and popular surveys and cash rewards program in North America.
 It’s absolutely free to use!

-⭐️ Important: Make sure you verify the email from Swagbucks in your inbox so you can start earning free gift cards immediately!
+⭐️ Important: Make sure you verify the email from Swagbucks in your inbox so you can get your FREE $5 bonus and start earning free gift cards immediately!

 2. Cutting cable helped me make money.

 According to this USA Today article, the price of cable service has increased 53% since 2007.
 The average bill was around $100.98 per month ($1,211.76 a year) in 2017, which is almost two times as fast as inflation.